The wife of a former US Marine is facing deportation to Mexico next week despite a congressman’s efforts to stop her removal from central Florida.

 Supporters sent letters to President Donald Trump and government agencies asking for a stay of removal, Soto said.

 “If the president really claims to support veterans, he should stand with the Juarez family and reconsider Alejandra’s deportation,” Soto said in a statement.
 “While Mr. Juarez was abroad fighting to defend our country, Mrs. Juarez was at home raising his daughters, serving in the same manner as military spouses do across our nation.”

-Soto had sought a stay of removal for Juarez under the parole in place program.
+The congressman has sought a stay of removal for Juarez under the parole in place program, according to CNN affiliate WESH.
 The option, which US Citizenship and Immigration Services says is granted on a case-by-case basis, allows members of the armed forces, veterans, enlistees and their families to stay in the United States.

 ICE arrested her in August 2013 and notified her that the earlier removal order was being reinstated, according to the statement.

 “ICE subsequently exercised temporary discretion by releasing her on an Order of Supervision and granted her temporary stays of removal in August 2015 and August 2016,” the statement said.
 “At this time, Juarez must comply with her removal order and depart the US.”

 Soto said he’s disappointed by the decision to reject her stay of removal.

 “Our local community has stood with the Juarez family during this traumatizing experience, from schoolteachers to church members and supportive neighbors.
 It is a sad day for our entire community as we will all be affected by this insensitive deportation order,” he said.